An Explicit M1 Radiation-hydrodynamics Scheme for 3D Protostellar Evolution: Challenges of RHD simulations that resolve the protostellar interior

 \subsection{Challenge 1: energy conservation with the RSLA}

-While the formulation of the RSLA introduced in Section~\ref{subsec:RSLA} is widely adopted to improve computational efficiency, it induces the non-conservation of total physical energy.
-Actually, from Equations~\eqref{eq_RSLA_pre:Erad} and \eqref{eq_RSLA:Egas}, the change of the sum of the gas and radiation energy $E_\mathrm{gas} + E_\mathrm{rad}$ during gas–radiation interactions can be described by

-which implies that physical energy is effectively lost from the system whenever it is transferred from the gas to the radiation with $G^0<0$.
+While the formulation of the RSLA introduced in Section~\ref{subsec:RSLA} is widely adopted to improve computational efficiency, it induces the nonconservation of total physical energy.
+Actually, as can be seen from Equations~\eqref{eq_RSLA_pre:Erad} and \eqref{eq_RSLA:Egas}, when $G^0 < 0$, the gas loses an amount of energy $-cG^0$ through its interaction with radiation, whereas the radiation gains only $-f_c cG^0$.
+This implies that, whenever the energy is transferred from the gas to the radiation with $G^0<0$, the radiation field receives only a fraction $f_c$ of the energy it would physically acquire, and the remaining fraction $(1-f_c)$ is artificially removed from the total energy budget.

-In optically thin systems, this non-conservation is generally not problematic, as radiation energy is lost from the system regardless of whether the RSLA is applied or not.
+In optically thin systems, this nonconservation is generally not problematic, as radiation energy is lost from the system regardless of whether the RSLA is applied or not.
 Moreover, since both the rate of energy exchange $cG^0$ and the transport $\nabla\cdot\bm{F}$ are reduced by the same factor $f_c$ as shown in Equation~\eqref{eq_RSLA_pre:Erad}, the resulting steady-state radiation flux $\bm{F}$ remains consistent with that obtained without applying the RSLA.
 Consequently, radiation feedback effects such as radiation pressure can still be accurately modeled in this regime.

 In contrast, in optically thick systems, when the temperature is sufficiently high, the radiation energy becomes dominant within the medium.
-When this energy is artificially lost due to the RSLA, we cannot accurately follow the thermal and dynamical evolution of the system.
+When this energy is artificially lost due to the RSLA, we cannot accurately follow the thermal and dynamical evolution of the system \citep[see, e.g., the test problem in][]{Wibking_et_al_2022}.
 In Section~\ref{subsec:HybridRT}, we introduce a new scheme designed to restore physical energy conservation in the optically thick limit.